Should you Consider a Retail Credit Card?

 With all of these negatives, it might seem like retail cards are always a bad idea.
 That’s not necessarily true—your individual circumstances might make a retail card a good idea, even with the higher rates those cards bring.

-If you’re looking into a retail card because of your credit, consider getting a credit report review to ensure you’re taking the best steps you can to improve your credit over time.
+If you’re looking into a retail card because of your credit, consider getting a credit report review to make sure you’re taking the best steps you can to improve your credit over time.

 Melinda Opperman is an exceptional educator who lives and breathes the creation and implementation of innovative ways to motivate and educate community members and students about financial literacy.
 Melinda joined credit.org in 2003 and has over two decades of experience in the industry.